iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 [https://github.com/amiyatulu/election_result/tree/main/2023_legislative_assembly_election/data_analysis/analysis_data](https://github.com/amiyatulu/election_result/tree/main/2023_legislative_assembly_election/data_analysis/analysis_data)

+## Are all politicians and parties are corrupt?
+Does it matters whom to vote?

+The common argument is that all politicians and parties are corrupt, and it hardly matters whom to vote for.
+As you can see, there are more than 10,000 candidates who don't get any chance of winning, many of them are independent and are treated as spoilers due to vote splitting.
+Are all these politicians corrupt?
+Of course not.
+Our voting method simply doesn't give a fair chance.

 ## Pressure for Approval Voting

 You can also advocate for a change in the voting method to single-winner Approval Voting in your constituency.
 However, independents and third parties need to collaborate and demand this change.
 You can [follow the link](./do-we-need-a-supreme-leader-how-can-we-share-power-between-parties.md) to learn about the benefits of Approval Voting and how it aids third parties or independents.